General employment permit

 Any applications from hiring agencies are not accepted.

-If a an excess of 50% of a company’s employees are non-EEA nationals than this permit will not be issued.
+If an excess of 50% of a company’s employees are non-EEA nationals than this permit will not be issued.
 However this specification may be set aside if the company is just starting up or the applicant would be the only employee.

 Proof that a market needs test has been completed is required for all new applications.